H. E. the 7th Kyabje Yongzin

 10 – 17 MAY 2018

 The Lama Tzong Khapa Institute is pleased to announce that from 10 – 17 May 2018, H. E. the 7th Kyabje Yongzin Ling Rinpoche here in Pomaia to teach Lam Rim Chenmo.
-Ling Rinpoche will be accompanied by her teacher Thubten Rabgyé.
+Ling Rinpoche will be accompanied by his teacher Thubten Rabgyé.

 Is a precious opportunity for all, whether you are already one of his students or even if you have never met him